matbloch/coding_quickstarter/MacOS/mac_os.md

 **Install Swiss Keyboard Layout**

 - Install **Ukulele**
-- Download swiss keyboard layout: [Download](https://www.krenger.ch/blog/mac-os-x-standard-de_ch-keymap/)
+- Download swiss keyboard layout (or copy it from this repository): [Download](https://www.krenger.ch/blog/mac-os-x-standard-de_ch-keymap/)
-- Copy Layout to: `/Users/Matthias/Library/Keyboard Layouts`
+- Copy Layout (the .keylayout file) to: `~/Library/Keyboard Layouts`
-- Go to "preferences > Language & Region > Keyboard settings" and add "Logitech Swiss German" from the "Others" tab
-- Also check "show in menubar"
-- restart if icon to switch layout does not show up
+- Restart computer
+- Go to "System Settings > Keyboard > Text Input > Input Sources, Edit ..."
+- Click on the "+" icon to add a new source
+- Search for "Logitech Swiss German" and add it

 **Speed up scroll speed**